Guaranteed Death Benefit in Life Insurance Explained

 Certainty of payout

 The guarantee gives you confidence that if you pass away prematurely, your insurer will pay out the full amount specified in the contract to support your heirs.
-Even if the carrier experiences financial hardship, Assuris protects benefits up to $200,000.
+Even if the carrier experiences financial hardship, Assuris provides protection for a life insurance death benefit of up to $1,000,000 or 90% of the promised amount (whichever is higher), for eligible policies issued by Assuris member companies.

 Protection from market risk